 - Click Insert.
 The image displays in the text editor.
 Once you have saved your changes to this page, the image will display with any other content entered in the text editor, when a user clicks the link for the item.

 To ensure that an image adjusts itself to the right scale no matter what browser it is viewed in, you may need to make adjustments to the HTML code.
 For example, if you are inserting a graphic that will display as a course banner, once it is uploaded as above:

 - In the text editor, click the Edit HTML Source button in the third row of the text editor function buttons.
 (If the function buttons don't display, click Show editing tools at the top of the text editor.

-- In the HTML Source Editor, delete the code specifying the height of the image and press "Delete" on your keyboard.
+- In the HTML Source Editor, highlight the code specifying the height of the image and press "Delete" on your keyboard.

 - Change the width specification to 100%.